Queensland

 In February 2023, the Queensland Government announced that the AUD$983 million Fitzroy to Gladstone pipeline was officially approved for construction.
 Amongst other things, the pipeline would support hydrogen projects under development with future water requirements.
 The pipeline is expected to be completed in late 2026.

-In October 2023, the Queensland Government announced the Gas Supply and Other Legislation (Hydrogen Industry Development) Amendment Bill 2023 passed in Queensland Parliament; the legislation amends the Gas Supply Act 2003 and Petroleum and Gas (Production and Safety) Act 2004.
-It will apply the existing safety frameworks for pipelines in Queensland to hydrogen and other renewable gases, including the requirement to develop safety management systems and comply with safety requirements.
+Changes to the Petroleum and Gas (Production and Safety) Act 2004 and Gas Supply Act 2003 were made at the end of 2023 that extended existing pipeline provisions to apply to the transmission of hydrogen and other hydrogen carriers.
+These changes applied the existing safety frameworks for pipelines in Queensland to hydrogen and other renewable gases, including the requirement to develop safety management systems and comply with safety requirements.

-Further information on hydrogen industry development in Queensland and contact details are available here.
+Further information on hydrogen industry development in Queensland and contact details are available here and here.